-By taking the time to go over the details and adding them into the mutual work agreement, you should be able to confidently allow the online marketing consultant to do their job mostly uninterrupted.
+By taking the time to go over the details and adding them to an agreement, you should be able to confidently allow the online marketing consultant to do their job mostly uninterrupted.

 - What is your ultimate end goal?
 What does success look like in your mind?

 - What other results do you expect to see?

 - What are your business strong points and unique value proposition?
 And how should this be communicated across media channels?

 - What are your weaknesses compared to your competitors, and how should that be addressed?

 - What media channels will you be using?